When does switching business credit card issuers make sense?

 Review the array of products that are currently available from your credit card issuer.
 It may offer a credit card with features that are much more attractive than when you first got the card.
 If it does, you may be able to switch your credit card for the one that better suits you.

-For example, maybe you started out with a Chase Freedom® Student credit card when you were in college, but it doesn’t come with the travel-related benefits you want now.
-The Chase Sapphire Preferred® Card does, so you can request a switch.
+For example, maybe you started your business with a Chase Ink Business Cash® Credit Card, but it doesn’t come with the travel-related benefits you want now.
+The Ink Business Preferred® Credit Card does, and you can request a switch.

 This is also known as a product change and it can be a great way to get what you want, including lower annual fees, more appropriate rewards and perks or a lower APR.